Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Seljalandsfoss Waterfall in winter, Iceland

-The winter sun had already set by the time we made it to the last stop: Seljalandsfoss, one of the most famous South Iceland waterfalls.
+The winter sun had already set by the time we made it to the last stop: Seljalandsfoss.
+It’s one of the most famous South Iceland waterfalls.

-The Seljalandsfoss Waterfall streams over the edge of a cliff in front of a cave.
-The cave makes it possible to walk behind the falls for a unique look at the natural sight.
-However, again, the icy conditions made it impossible.
-Instead, we settled for the striking view from the front.
+The water streams over the edge of a cliff in front of a cave, which makes it possible to walk behind the falls for a unique look at the natural sight.
+However, the icy conditions again made that impossible.

-Our late afternoon arrival meant that it was already getting dark.
-The official sunset was at 5pm – but with the sun so low in the sky, it starts to get dark around 3:30pm.
-Much to our surprise, beams of light illuminate Seljalandsfoss, giving us a unique perspective against the darkening skies.
+Our late afternoon arrival also meant that it was already getting dark.
+Much to our surprise, beams of light illuminate Seljalandsfoss, giving us a unique perspective against the fading skies.

 Seljalandsfoss is about the same height as Skogafoss, falling 200 feet, but isn’t nearly as wide.
 Rather than the water roaring down, it seemed to drop in long, sheer ribbons and collected in pools of deep blue.